obestwalter/mau-mau/docs/index.md

 > -- [Probably not Albert Einstein](http://quoteinvestigator.com/2014/08/21/play-research/)

-This project aims to be a learning tool.
+This project aims to be a learning tool, but this is a real application - not a toy example.
+The important difference to a "real" program is that the nasty details that usually screw with the nice and simple design and make the code grow tentacles and other cruft are kept at a minimum to enable you to [explore the code](implementation/explore.md#explore-the-repository) as a nice little completely non-linear story.
+It came to life in a non-linear fashion and should also be read that way.

 Emphasis is put on [pythonic](https://gist.github.com/JeffPaine/6213790) ways to code and on using the power of the Open Source ecosystem.
-    This is a real and complete application, not a toy example.
-The important difference to a "real" program is that the nasty details that usually screw with the nice and simple design and make the code grow tentacles and other cruft are not (yet) part of the code, so it can still be read like a nice little completely non-linear story.
-It came to life in a non-linear fashion and should also be read that way.

-I will try to keep it that way even if it has to grow some tentacles like fixing the broken unicode support in Windows terminals and other things the real world comes up with to complicate our beautiful simple projects.

 ## Features